 You are not on your own

-Whilst weight of members is not important to the Council officers making the decision on planning applications large numbers expressing concern can help influence a decision in the following manner.
+Whilst weight of numbers is not important to the Council officers making the decision on planning applications large numbers expressing concern can help influence a decision in the following manner.

-Five objections received by the planning department require the application to be considered by the planning committee if the officers support approval of the planning application.
+Six objections received by the planning department normally require the application to be considered by the planning committee if the officers support approval of the planning application.
+A Borough Councillor can also “call in” a planning application so that the Planning Committee consider it.
 The planning committee is composed of elected Borough Councillors.
 They are sensitive to local views and will sometimes exercise their discretion on issues such as amenity and very special circumstances (a greenbelt term) in a different way to officials.

 The planning committee will allow one resident the opportunity to address the planning committee for 3 minutes.
 It is important that you have objected and then apply to speak before the meeting as indicated in the letter you will receive advising you of the date of the planning committee.
 Whilst only one resident can speak, if it is obvious that a large number of people support that resident, naturally the planning committee will understand that you are not just a lone objector.
 Any number of people can attend a planning committee meeting to watch but it is very important that they are polite.
 Intimidating the planning committee members is only likely to make them react against you.